 The Landscape of FinTech Regulation

 On the other side, they do not want the existing risks, especially cybersecurity and fraud, to increase with the growth of FinTech.
 New payment systems and instruments can compromise market integrity and, ultimately, the monetary policy; new products may be sold incorrectly to consumers who do not understand their risks or cannot afford to meet them.
 Apart from cybersecurity and fraud, developing risky areas can also include blockchain, Distributed Ledger Technology (DLT), and crowdfunding.
 As a result, regulators must find the right balance between competitive advantages.
-FinTech can provide and the risks inherent in the integration of these technologies with existing business models.
+FinTech can provide the risks inherent in integrating these technologies with existing business models.
 Therefore, Financial services are among the most heavily regulated sectors in the world.

 Types of Working Policy of the FinTech Regulation

 Regulators strive to deal with all these challenges in a range of jurisdictions.
 However, it is still debated whether these policy actions will be sufficient to maintain a regular modernization of the financial industry.
 FinTech-related policy measures can be usefully divided into three groups:

 - Direct organizers of FinTech activities: It concerns regulating activities such as digital banking, Robo-advice, and payment services.